wkumari/draft-wkumari-dnsop-extended-error/README.md

-Kumari, et al.          Expires October 26, 2020                [Page 3]
+Kumari, et al.          Expires November 6, 2020                [Page 3]

-Internet-Draft       draft-ietf-dnsop-extended-error          April 2020
+Internet-Draft       draft-ietf-dnsop-extended-error            May 2020

    14 [RFC2119] [RFC8174] when, and only when, they appear in all